-To better ensure that federal data center consolidation and optimization efforts improve governmental efficiency and achieve cost savings, we recommended that 10 agencies23 take action to complete their planned data center cost savings and avoidance targets for fiscal years 2016 through 2018.
-We also recommended that 22 agencies24 take action to improve optimization progress, including addressing any identified challenges.
+To better ensure that federal data center consolidation and optimization efforts improve governmental efficiency and achieve cost savings, we recommended that 10 of the 24 agencies take actions to complete their planned data center cost savings and avoidance targets for fiscal years 2016 through 2018.
+We also recommended that 22 of the 24 agencies take actions to improve optimization progress, including addressing any identified challenges.
 Fourteen agencies agreed with our recommendations, 4 did not state whether they agreed or disagreed, and 6 stated that they had no comments.